ifcfastexperimental

 Graph

-m.contained_in / .aggregates / .storey_building DataFrames + seven traversal helpers. m.ancestors(wall_guid) walks storey → building → site → project in a single call.
+Containment and aggregation as edge tables, plus traversal helpers. m.ancestors(guid) walks storey → building → site → project in one call.

 Agents

-ifcfast-mcp speaks the Model Context Protocol.
-Claude Desktop, Cursor, ChatGPT-via-MCP — point at the server, get 18 tools and a guide resource.
-Zero glue code.
+ifcfast-mcp speaks the Model Context Protocol, so Claude, Cursor, or any MCP client can open and question IFC files directly — point at the server, get tools and a guide resource.

 loading...